International-Data-Spaces-Association/IDSA-Rulebook/110_Data_sharing.md

 although this will be frequently the case.

-However, before data can be shared, a data contract offer needs to be negotiated to reach a data contract agreement (DCA) which specifies all policies and details of the data sharing process.
+However, before data can be shared, a data contract offer needs to be negotiated to reach a Data Contract Agreement (DCA) which specifies all policies and details of the data sharing process.

 #### Contract negotiation

 A contract negotiation (CN) serves the purpose of reaching an agreement to share a data asset between two participants of the data space.
-During the CN policies of the DCO are evaluated against the attributes of the requesting participant, and VCs are verified with their issuers.
+During the CN policies of the Data Contract Offer (DCO) are evaluated against the attributes of the requesting participant, and VCs are verified with their issuers.
 Note that while any trust anchor is an issuer of VCs that can be used to evaluate policies, there might be additional external issuers that need